Urim and Thummim: Form and function

-According to Islamic sources, there was a similar form of divination among the Arabs before the beginning of Islam.
-There, two arrow shafts (without heads or feathers), on one of which was written "command" and the other "prohibition" or similar, were kept in a container, and stored in the Kaaba at Mecca; whenever someone wished to know whether to get married, go on a journey, or to make some other similar decision, one of the Kaaba's guardians would randomly pull one of the arrow shafts out of the container, and the word written upon it was said to indicate the will of the god concerning the matter in question.
-Sometimes a third, blank, arrow shaft would be used, to represent the refusal of the deity to give an answer.
-This practice is called rhabdomancy, after the Greek roots rhabd- "rod" and -mancy ("divination").

 History of use

 The first reference to Urim and Thummim in the Bible is the description in the Book of Exodus concerning the high priest's vestments; the chronologically earliest passage mentioning them, according to textual scholars, is in the Book of Hosea, where it is implied, by reference to the Ephod, that the Urim and Thummim were fundamental elements in the popular form of the Israelite religion, in the mid 8th century BC.
-Consulting the Urim and Thummim was said to be permitted for determining territorial boundaries, and was said to be required, in addition to permission from the king or a prophet, if there was an intention to expand Jerusalem or the Temple in Jerusalem; however, these rabbinical sources did question, or at least tried to justify, why Urim and Thummim would be required when a prophet was also present.
+Consulting the Urim and Thummim was said to be permitted for determining territorial boundaries, and was said to be required, in addition to permission from the king or a prophet, if there was an intention to expand Jerusalem or the Temple in Jerusalem; however, these rabbinical sources questioned, or at least tried to justify, why Urim and Thummim would be required when a prophet was also present.
 The classical rabbinical writers argued that the Urim and Thummim were only permitted to be consulted by very prominent figures such as army generals, the most senior of court figures, and kings, and the only questions which could be raised were those which were asked for the benefit of the people as a whole.
-To uncover the sin of Achan the sacred Lots were used by JoshuaAbiathar joined David, who was then in the cave of Adullam (1 Sam.
-22:20-23; 23:6).
+To uncover the sin of Achan the sacred Lots were used by Joshua.
+Abiathar joined David, who was then in the cave of Adullam (1 Sam.
+22:20–23, 23:6).
 He remained with David, and became priest of the party of which he was the leader (1 Sam.
 30:7).
 When David ascended the throne of Judah, Abiathar was appointed High Priest (1 Chr.
 15:11; 1 Kings 2:26) and the "king's counselor" (1 Chr.
-27:33-34).
+27:33–34).
 Meanwhile, Zadok, of the house of Eleazar, had been made High Priest.
 According to the Jewish Encyclopedia Abiathar was deposed from office when he was deserted by the Holy Spirit without which the Urim and Thummin could not be consulted.